 Our parent company has decades of experience structuring private credit for investors, so we sourced a few suggestions for those looking to capture high returns by lending money to companies.

-Several years ago, we were approached by a small import/export consumer goods company to raise capital to build inventory.
+Several years ago, a small import/export consumer goods company approached us to raise capital to build inventory.
 In the course of conducting our due diligence, we discovered that the owner of the company previously had sold a business and, rather than pay federal taxes on those gains, he had used all the proceeds to improve the operations in a second (entirely separate) company.

 His company’s accountant, on learning of the owner’s decision against paying the IRS, quit the firm, and the owner was using a part-time bookkeeper to manage the finances.